maria-antoniak/stories-online-communities/README.md

-# Where do people tell stories online?
-Story Detection Across Online Communities
+# 🔭StorySeeker

-This repository contains data and other information for our research on storytelling across online communities.
+This repository contains data, a codebook, and other resources for the detection of storytelling in online communities.

 ## Preprint